-Dr. Berry-James’ research, teaching, and community engagement focuses on social equity.
-Her recent book, Why Research Methods Matter: Essential Skills in Decision Making (2018) emphasizes real-world policymaking and evidence to support decision-making.
-She has published chapters in leading public management books and published her scholarly research in top journals including Public Administration Review, Review of Public Personnel Administration, Journal of Black Political Research, Public Performance and Management Review, Journal of Public Budgeting, Accounting, and Financial Management, and Journal of Public Management and Social Policy.
+Dr. Berry-James’ research, teaching, and community engagement focus on the theory and practice of social equity.
+Her recent book, Why Research Methods Matter: Essential Skills in Decision Making (2018) emphasizes real-world policymaking and evidence-building to support decision-making.
+She has published chapters in leading public management books and published her scholarly research in top journals including Public Administration Review, Journal of Public Affairs Education, Review of Public Personnel Administration, Journal of Black Political Research, Public Performance and Management Review, Journal of the International Association for the Study of the Global Achievement Gap, International Journal of Public Administration, International Journal of the Humanities, Journal of Public Budgeting, Accounting, and Financial Management, Journal of the American Society of Professional Emergency Planners, and Journal of Public Management and Social Policy.
 Berry-James has served on the editorial boards of the State and Local Government Review (SLGR), Journal of Public Administration Education (J-PAE), Journal of Public Management & Social Policy (PMSP) as well as the journal of Public Performance and Management Review (PPMR).
 At NC State, Berry-James has designed and taught the NASPAA award-winning MPA Capstone and Cultural Competence in the Public Sector courses, as well as designed courses in Social Equity, Survey Research and Program Evaluation.
-This past year, Dr. Berry-James has served as chair-elect of the faculty on the NC State Faculty Senate and formerly served on the Faculty Senate Executive Committee, co-chair of the Faculty Senate Academic & Policy Subcommittee, Resources and Environment Committee as well as a member of the Governance and Personnel Policy Committee.
+Currently, Berry-James is the program evaluator of the North Carolina Farm to Early Care and Education (Farm to ECE) program and serves as an equity consultant with the VCU L. Douglas Wilder School, Research Institute for Social Equity (RISE).

-Since joining the SPIA faculty, Dr. Berry-James has received numerous awards in the field of public administration.
-In 2021, she received the Best Paper Award from the Research Triangle Chapter of ASPA on her co-authored article, “Stepping up to the plate: Making social equity a priority in public administration’s trouble times.”
-In addition, she received the NC State Outstanding Engagement Award (2019), Rutgers University – Newark Alumni Spotlight (2018), NASPAA Social Justice Curriculum Award (2017), ASPA Presidential Merit Citation (2017), COMPA National Public Service Award (2016), NC State Chancellor’s Creating Community Award for Outstanding Faculty (2013), NASPAA Diversity Award (2013), and COMPA Sylvester Murray Distinguished Mentor Award (2011) as a distinction for her service to the field of public policy, public administration and public affairs.
+Dr. Berry-James has received numerous awards in the field of public administration.
+In 2021, she received the Best Paper Award from the Research Triangle Chapter of ASPA for her co-authored article, “Stepping up to the plate: Making social equity a priority in public administration’s troubled times.”
+In addition, Berry-James received the Carolyn L. Lattimore Education Excellence Award (2020), NC State Outstanding Engagement Award (2019), Rutgers University – Newark Alumni Spotlight (2018), NASPAA Social Justice Curriculum Award (2017), ASPA Presidential Merit Citation (2017), COMPA National Public Service Award (2016), NC State Chancellor’s Creating Community Award for Outstanding Faculty (2013), NASPAA Diversity Award (2013), COMPA Sylvester Murray Distinguished Mentor Award (2011), and Donald C. Stone Service to ASPA Award (2008) as a distinction for her service to the field of public policy, public administration and public affairs.

 Dr. Berry-James earned a Ph.D. in Public Administration from Rutgers University (Newark), with a specialization in productive public management (1999).
 She also holds a Master of Public Administration (MPA) from Kean University (1993), a Bachelor of Science (BS) in Business Administration from Rider University (1987) and a Certified Public Manager (CPM) distinction from the State of New Jersey/Rutgers University (1991).
-She has also completed additional certification programs in Reflective Teaching (NC State), Leadership Development in National Security and Strategy (U.S. Army War College), and Nonprofit Management (Duke University).
+She has also completed additional certification programs in Reflective Teaching (NC State, 2017), Leadership Development in National Security and Strategy (U.S. Army War College, 2015), and Nonprofit Management (Duke University, 2012).